V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – ngwiya : guide, compass

-– ngwizani : agreement, reconciliation, rapprochement, cooperation
+– ngwizani : agreement, reconciliation, bringing together, rapprochement, cooperation

 – niama : beast, animal